Welcome to Visa Services

-Individuals traveling to the U.S. under the Visa Waiver Program are required to obtain an electronic travel authorization prior to their trip.
+Individuals traveling to the United States under the Visa Waiver Program are required to obtain an electronic travel authorization prior to their trip.
 This system, known as the Electronic System for Travel Authorization (ESTA), must be completed online at least 72 hours prior to your travel date.
 Please click here for more information on the ESTA process.

-DHS Traveler Redress Inquiry Program
+Department of Homeland Security Traveler Redress Inquiry Program

-We recommend you study the information availeble on this site before you contact us with questions.
+We recommend you study the information available on this site before you contact us with questions.
 To find out what the procedures are in your particular case, click on the appropriate service in the left column.